 - One of the main ingredients in soda, phosphoric acid, is thought to leach calcium out of bones, potentially leading to osteoporosis.
 In addition, women who drink soda tend to drink less milk, decreasing their consumption of bone-building calcium, to begin with.

 - Women who consume soda on a regular basis have an elevated risk of gout, possibly attributed to the associated sugar intake.

 - Soda consumption by females has been attributed to lowered fertility.

 It’s clear that the effects of drinking soda have a negative impact on women’s health.
 Many women look past the side effects of soda just because of habit or the enjoyment of the taste.
 When it comes to women’s health, there has to be a better answer.

 Beat the Effects of Drinking Soda with This Alternative

 Why are we still drinking this garbage?
 Suggestions have been made that women drink more soda and are therefore further at risk than men in attempts to stay trim by using it as a way to feel full or satisfy their sweet tooth.
 Although I do understand this notion and may have practiced it in my younger years, there is an alternative.

-I will not be so naive to believe a regular soda drinker will be satisfied by a cold turkey switch to plain, flat water although that would be optimal.
+I will not be so naive to believe a regular soda drinker will be satisfied by a cold turkey switch to plain, flat water.
+To beat the effects of drinking soda, you might have to get a bit more creative.
 Instead, I would recommend a transition to sparkling water.
-Sparkling water will provide you with the necessary satisfying fizz without all of the crazy health risks.
+Sparkling water will provide you with the necessary satisfying fizz without all of the crazy risks to women’s health.
 You can even add your own natural flavorings (suggestion here) to keep your taste buds happy.

 You may also like: